 Enrico is Visiting Professor at Université Catholique de Lyon and visiting lecturer at the WIPO LLMs in Turin (Italy), Ankara (Turkey) and Shanghai (China).
 He has been Visiting Scholar at the University of Melbourne (2013), CUNY Law School (New York, 2016), University of Tel Aviv (2018 and 2019) as well as Hokkaido University (2019) and Keio University (2019) in Japan.

 Enrico has been delivering classes and talks in more than 100 universities and institutions around the world (including John Marshall Law School in Chicago, University of Oxford, University of Cambridge, University of Windsor in Canada, University of La Havana) and frequently appears in the media as an IP expert.
 His research has been covered by CNN, Wall Street Journal, Washington Post, New York Times, Reuters, BBC, The Times, Independent and The Conversation, amongst other media outlets.

-Enrico is a Solicitor qualified to practise in England and Wales as well as in Italy.
-He practised as Intellectual Property attorney for several years in top-tier international law firms and frequently appears in the media as an IP expert.
+He is a Solicitor qualified to practise in England and Wales as well as in Italy.
+Enrico practised as IP attorney for several years in top-tier international law firms.
+He also regularly joins training and technical assistance missions organised by WIPO.